How To Become a Registered Agent

 Can You Change Your Registered Agent?

 It is easy to change a registered agent if necessary.
-First, file a Change of Agent form with your secretary of state.
+First, file a change of agent form with your secretary of state.
 Many states allow you to file online.
 On this form, you include the new registered agent's name and address.
-Then update any paperwork to reflect the new registered agent's information.
+Then, any paperwork should be updated to reflect the new registered agent's information.

 Do You Need a Lawyer?